 This is going to be the first book I write in Toronto.
 My first introductory part starts with the overview of the book.
 The entire content includes what has been observed very necessary for ESL teaching professionals, especially who are internationally educated/trained/practiced/experienced, to acquire, learn and develop in order to teach English in the Canadian ESL teaching settings no matter how experienced they are or how educated they are.
-The target students are young adults including college students and mature adults including professionals in other fields.
+The target students are adults including college students and mature adults including professionals in other fields.
 There is no well-known course in Toronto teaching these qualities and perspectives to new ESL instructors to Canada in a practical and applicational communicative context yet.
 I dare to start writing this book for ESL instructors who struggle at work while communicating with colleagues, asserting themselves with their supervisors, having a meeting with other staff or working with managers, subordinates, and coworkers for a project.
 I sincerely hope this book can share useful tools with those in need of better communication skills at work.

 The content of the book is:

 - Expressing personal opinions appropriately

 - Expressing disagreement openly, firmly and appropriately

 - Asserting oneself with supervisors, coworkers, and other staff members